-DB's CIS-3 reflects the limited impact of ESG considerations on the bank's ratings to date.
+DB's CIS-3 indicates no impact of ESG considerations on the rating to date with potential greater negative impact over time.
 However, like its closest peers, DB's score reflects our industry view of the opacity, complexity and tail risks associated with running a global capital markets business, which are captured under our governance assessment.
-The bank's significantly improved track record in managing these risks and executing on its strategic overhaul are important mitigating factors, supported by the bank's improved financial fundamentals.
+The bank's significantly improved track record in managing these risks and executing on its strategic overhaul are important mitigating factors, supported by the bank's improved financial fundamentals, even if some legacy litigations have recently resulted in material provision charges.

-Exhibit 16 ESG Issuer Profile Scores
+Exhibit 16 ESG issuer profile scores